Mokhtar Z. Alaya

 From Jan.
 2019 to Aug.
 2020, I was a postdoctoral researcher in LITIS Laboratory at Université de Rouen, working with Professors Maxime Bérar, Gilles Gasso, and Alain Rakotomamonjy.
 I was involved in OATMIL Project, which aims at bridging optimal transport and machine learning.

-In 2017-2018 academic year, I was a laureate of the Postdoctoral Fellowship Program DIM Math Innov Région Ile-de-France.
+In 2017-2018, I was a laureate of Postdoctoral Fellowship Program DIM Math Innov Région Ile-de-France.
 I was hosted in Modal'X laboratory at Université Paris Nanterre working with Professor Olga Klopp on collective matrix completion project.

 I received my PhD in Statistical Machine Learning from University Pierre and Marie Curie on June 27th, 2016 under the supervision of Professors Stéphane Gaïffas and Agathe Guilloux.
 My doctoral thesis is centered around studying supervised learning in high-dimensional settings using weighted total-variation penalization.